 The most common types of digital evidence can be grouped into five categories:

-• Communications data — Includes email, text messages, social media posts, conversations on chat apps like WhatsApp, video, audio calls and transcripts on Zoom, or MS Team, or Slack messages.
-These electronic records can reveal timelines and context that legal cases investigators can use to detect responsible people and actions.
+- Communications data — Includes email, text messages, social media posts, conversations on chat apps like WhatsApp, video, audio calls and transcripts on Zoom, or MS Teams, or Slack messages.
+These electronic records can reveal timelines and context that legal case investigators can use to detect responsible people and actions.

-• Transactional data — Encompases records of online transactions, financial records, and logs of online activities.
+- Transactional data — Encompasses records of online transactions, financial records, and logs of online activities.
 These can be crucial for financial industry fraud and theft, especially to regulatory bodies like FINRA and the SEC.

-• Cloud storage data — As more companies migrate to the cloud, data stored on these platforms has become a significant type of digital evidence.
+- Cloud storage data — As more companies migrate to the cloud, data stored on these platforms has become a significant type of digital evidence.
 This data includes business documents, presentations, and spreadsheets stored on Google Drive or OneDrive.
-Important files and data can also be stored in cloud-based project management apps, CRM, or emailing tools.
+Important files and data can also be stored in cloud-based project management apps, CRM, or email marketing tools.

 Each digital evidence type has its specific use case as well as method of collection, verification, and analysis.

-Their relevance varies depending on the context of the investigation or compliance requirement, however, keeping them all in mind is the best course of action for any organization.
+Their relevance varies depending on the context of the investigation or compliance requirements.
+However, keeping them all in mind is the best course of action for any organization.

 Understand the Federal Rules of Digital Evidence